Inventure71/ReminderZs/RULES.md

-## ReminderZs – Project Rules and Data Contracts
+## projectLoom – Project Rules and Data Contracts

 This document captures the standards we agreed on for the Electron UI, block model, Python bridge, and code generation pipeline.